Tuition and Enrolment Certificate (T2202) information

 I printed my T2202 form, but my address has changed.
 Do I need a new one?

 No, you are not required to mail the T2202 with your tax forms.
-The address on the form does not have to match your current address.
-Please ensure you have notified Fanshawe College of your change of address.
+The address on the form does not have to match your current address; however, please ensure you have notified Fanshawe College of your change of address.
 This can be done online through WebAdvisor.

 My parents/accountant want my T2202 form.
 Will you send it directly to them for me?

-No. If a hard copy is required, the student can print a copy of their T2202 form available on WebAdvisor to provide to their parents/accountant.
+No. If a hard copy is required, the T2202 form available on WebAdvisor is in a printable format for you to provide to your parents/accountant.

 Will you email or fax me my T2202?